7.1 Hampshire, Isle of Wight, Portsmouth & Southampton (HIPS) Safeguarding Children Partnership Arrangements

 Background

-Working Together 2018 (WT2018) allows more flexibility for safeguarding arrangements to operate across larger areas/multiple local authority boundaries.
+Working Together to Safeguard Children allows more flexibility for safeguarding arrangements to operate across larger areas/multiple local authority boundaries.
 Early discussions in the Local Safeguarding Children Partnership (LSCPs) across the County of Hampshire and the Isle of Wight indicated that each local authority area will retain responsibility for their own local safeguarding arrangements, under the auspices of the three new safeguarding partners (local authority, police and health via the ICB).

 It was acknowledged that for many agencies and professionals who work across more than one of the local authority areas, there would be benefit in greater joined-up working on strategic issues and common themes.